k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: pets not attacking monsters under most circumstances
 - Fix: peacefuls would never take any items given via #loot
 - Fix: ghosts attempting to scare already paralyzed hero
+- Fix: alignment hit infidels take when not sacrificing in a timely manner